-Richard E. Ladner, Professor in Computer Science & Engineering, graduated from St. Mary's College of California with a B.S. in 1965 and received a Ph.D. in mathematics from the University of California, Berkeley in 1971, at which time he joined the faculty of the University of Washington.
-In addition to his appointment in the Department of Computer Science & Engineering, he is an Adjunct Professor in the Department of Electrical Engineering and in the Department of Linguistics.
+Richard E. Ladner, Professor Emeritus in the Paul G. Allen School of Computer Science & Engineering, graduated from St. Mary's College of California with a B.S. in 1965 and received a Ph.D. in mathematics from the University of California, Berkeley in 1971, at which time he joined the faculty of the University of Washington.
+In addition to his appointment in the Department of Computer Science & Engineering, he held Adjunct appointments in the Department of Electrical Engineering and in the Department of Linguistics.

-He has served as an Area Editor for the Journal of the Association of Computing Machinery, Editor for SIAM Journal on Computing, and an Associate Editor for the Journal of Computer and System Sciences.
-He is currently on the Editorial Boards for Theory of Computing Systems, ACM Transactions on Accessible Computing, and Communications of the ACM.
+He has served as an Area Editor for the Journal of the Association of Computing Machinery, Editor for SIAM Journal on Computing, an Associate Editor for the Journal of Computer and System Sciences, and Theory of Computing Systems.
+He is currently on the Editorial Boards for ACM Transactions on Accessible Computing and Communications of the ACM.

 With Ginger at Mt.
 St. Helens, 1995